katunopolis/repport/docs/MINIMAL_DEPLOYMENT_LIST.md

   - Loading states and error handling
   - Fallback to mock data when API is unavailable
   - Configuration system for environment variables
+  - [NEW] Updated frontend API URL to include "/api/v1" prefix for proper endpoint matching
+  - [NEW] Fixed URL format consistency issues with trailing slashes
+  - [NEW] Corrected logout endpoint to use "/logout" instead of "/auth/logout"
+  - [NEW] Aligned API URLs with FastAPI router configuration to eliminate 404 errors

 - [x] Admin Components
   - [NEW] Enhanced AdminDashboard with tabbed interface
   - [NEW] User management tab with CRUD operations